lehphuc2002/Blackbox_Vehicle/README.md

 - **Data Push to Firebase**: All data is stored securely in the cloud for further analysis.
 - **MQTT Protocol** to send data to a **ThingsBoard Dashboard** for real-time monitoring.

-## System Components

-- **Raspberry Pi 4**: Central controller for the system.
-- **RFID Module**: Used for driver identification and recording.
-- **Sensors**:
-  - **Temperature Sensor**
-  - **Velocity Sensor**
-  - **Alcohol Sensor**
-  - **Accelerometer**
-- **GPS 4G Module (EM06)**: For real-time GPS tracking.
-- **Firebase**: Cloud storage for sensor data.
-- **ThingsBoard**: IoT dashboard for live monitoring via MQTT.

-## Usage

-The system starts collecting data from all connected sensors (RFID, temperature, velocity, alcohol, and accelerometer).
-In case of an accident, the accelerometer detects the event, and the data is sent to Firebase and ThingsBoard via MQTT for real-time monitoring and analysis.

 ## Data Flow

 1. **Sensor Data Collection**: Data is continuously collected from sensors and processed by the Raspberry Pi.
-2. **RFID Identification**: The driver is identified using RFID, and their information is logged.
+2. **RFID Identification**: The driver is identified using RFID, their information and time driving track is logged.
 3. **Accident Detection**: In case of sudden deceleration or impact, the accelerometer triggers an accident detection event.
-4. **Data Upload**: All data (sensor readings, RFID info, GPS coordinates) is uploaded to Firebase and pushed to the ThingsBoard dashboard via MQTT.
+4. **Data Upload**: All data (sensor readings, RFID info, GPS coordinates, etc.) is uploaded to Firebase and pushed to the ThingsBoard dashboard via MQTT.
 5. **Real-time Monitoring**: The ThingsBoard dashboard provides live updates on the vehicle's status.
+6. **The map** of the route the vehicle has traveled is saved.
+When exceeding speed, image will be taken and push to Firebase to store the evidence.

 ## Dashboard - ThingsBoard

 The data is visualized in real-time on a custom **ThingsBoard** dashboard, where you can track:
 - Driver information (from RFID)
-- Speed, temperature, and alcohol levels
+- Information of vehicle like: speed, temperature, alcohol levels, etc.
-- GPS location
+- GPS location, map running.
-- Accident alerts
+- Accident alerts.

 ## Technologies

-- **Hardware**: Raspberry Pi 4, RFID module, temperature sensor, velocity sensor, alcohol sensor, accelerometer, GPS 4G module (EM06)
 - **Cloud Services**: Firebase for data storage, ThingsBoard for dashboard visualization
 - **Protocols**: MQTT for data transfer
 - **Programming Language**: Python